 AUKG is committed to a policy of proactive compliance with the PRA and FCA rules.
-The PRA/FCA expect standards of behaviour and conduct to be adhered to.
+The PRA/FCA expect adherence to standards of behaviour and conduct.
 These standards are expected as a minimum, and represent good business, ethical, and HR practice.